Porter Moss: Death

 On the night of July 15, fifty-five miles from Nashville, the Memphis Red Sox's team bus broke down.
 The bus had broken down before, but this night the driver and mechanic, Sam Thomas, could not fix the aging vehicle.
 With a double header scheduled the next day the team booked passage on a train at McEwen Tennessee to complete their trip to Memphis.
 The team was forced to sit in the overcrowded “Jim Crow” car where passengers were standing due to a lack of seats.
 Johnny Easley, who was drunk, was arguing with passengers and especially pestering the women in the train car.
 Moss approached Easley and said, “Why don’t you sit down and leave the woman alone?”
 Easley, upset, walked to the back of the train car.
 Verdell Mathis, one of Moss's teammates, noticed that Easley was carrying a gun.

 As the train approached Camden, Easley began to argue with several ballplayers standing on the vestibule between the train cars.
 The conductor and the pullman porter confronted Easley and were also threatened.
 As the train was stopping at Camden, Easley jumped on to the depot platform and fired his gun into the crowd watching him from the train.
 The bullet missed the conductor and struck Moss in the stomach.
 Moss's teammates carried him to the baggage car and laid him on some old clothes.
 At the train's next stop, Waverly, no doctor could be found to treat Moss.
 A doctor did board the train at Bruceton to treat a white passenger, but when the doctor was asked to help Moss, he refused because of Moss's race.
 An hour later the train pulled into Jackson.
 Railroad officials had called ahead and had an ambulance waiting to take Porter to the hospital.

 By the time Moss made it to the hospital he had lost a fatal amount of blood and doctors could not save him.
 He died on July 16 in Jackson, Tennessee, more than twelve hours after he was shot.
 His death was announced after the first game of a Sunday double header between the Red Sox and the Cleveland Buckeyes at Russwood Field.
 Fans at the game stood at attention for one minute in his memory.
 The second game of the double header was canceled after the announcement was made.

-On October 10, 1944, Easley plead guilty to second-degree murder in Benton County Tennessee Criminal Court.
-He was sentenced to ten years in prison for the killing of Moss.
+On October 10, 1944, Easley pleaded guilty to second-degree murder in Benton County Tennessee Criminal Court.
+He was sentenced to ten years in prison for the murder of Moss.
 Five Memphis Red Sox players were present at the court to testify, but none were called to the stand.
 The players present were Bubber Hyde, Jimmy Ford, Red Longley, Fred Bankhead and Willie Hutchinson.

 Moss left behind a wife, Artie Moss.
 He was buried in Cincinnati, Ohio where he was born and his mother resided.